oyeanuj/react-universally/internal/docs/PROJECT_OVERVIEW.md

 |
 |- server // The server bundle entry and specific source.
 |- client // The client bundle entry and specific source.
-|- shared // The shared code between the bundles.
+|- src // The shared code between the bundles.
 |
 |- internal
 |  |- docs // Documentation